Like A Boy Needs His Mother’s Side

 2018 had been a rollercoaster of a year; a lifetime packed into twelve months, with enough twists to make M Night Shyamalan dizzy.
 Anarchy was at the top of the world by the end of it, happier than he could have ever imagined being, looking forward to whatever else life was thinking to throw at him.
 It didn’t come sailing out of the blue like Chey had, though.
 2018’s last hurrah was just an average conversation that, this time, took root.

-It was drawing closer to Christmastime and Athena’s birthday; the band was hanging out more frequently and they were all working on B⬛RN D⬛WN Y⬛⬛R SCH⬛⬛L, Kohao’s pet project.
+It was drawing closer to Christmastime and Athena’s birthday; the band was hanging out more frequently and they were all working on B⬛RN D⬛WN Y⬛⬛R SCH⬛⬛L, Kato’s pet project.
 Lyrical work bubbled up into conversation, which twisted and flowed along the creek beds of everyone’s individual psyches.
-‘Your grades are not your worth / I don’t care what your parents say / Even a dropout can change the earth’ led into Athena and Kohao having a lengthy discussion about parental expectation, which turned into Sethfire and Athena’s estrangement despite their successes, which became an enumerative list of holidays they were no longer invited to, Christmas next included.
+‘Your grades are not your worth / I don’t care what your parents say / Even a dropout can change the earth’ led into Athena and Kato having a lengthy discussion about parental expectation, which turned into Sethfire and Athena’s estrangement despite their successes, which became an enumerative list of holidays they were no longer invited to, Christmas next included.

 The concept of ‘outreach’ got kicked around like a hacky-sack, accompanied by Athena’s laughter at the idea of their parents ever realizing they’d done anything wrong, and Aetos had pondered about one day attempting to reach back out to his own parents, or maybe his siblings, and if he felt he could handle doing so while expecting rejection.
 He and Chey had gotten into a conversation about reconnection, love, and non-biological siblings, and Anarchy had quietly retreated into his own head to muse.